lambda-feedback/ArraySymbolicEqual/readme.md

 - GitHub Desktop or the `git` CLI.

-- A code editor such as Atom, VS Code, or Sublime.
+- A code editor such as VS Code, PyCharm, or similar.

-Copy this template over by clicking **Use this template** button found in the repository on GitHub.
-Save it to the `lambda-feedback` Organisation.

 ## Contact